HilliamT/foundry-web3-monorepo/README.md

 yarn add --cwd app <package> # same as `cd app && yarn add <package>`
 ```

-The Node package will be installed in the `app/node_modules` directory and recorded to `app/package.json`
+The Node package will be installed in the `app/node_modules` directory and recorded in `app/package.json`.

 #### Smart Contract Dependencies